crystal-lang/crystal-book/Crystal-for-Rubyists.md

 Ruby `File::exists?` becomes crystal `File.exists?` etc...

 ### Crystal keywords
-Crystal added some new keywords, these can still be used as function names, but need to be called explicitly with dot: e.g. `self.select{|x|x>"good"}`
+Crystal added some new keywords, these can still be used as function names, but need to be called explicitly with dot: e.g. `self.select{ |x| x > "good" }`